Gouthique/Gouthique/README.md

 - 🪪 Please Find my Updated Resume here 👉🏻 👈🏻

-- 🔭 Always seeking the path of learning new things and gain skills realted to _Science, Technology and Art!_
+- 🔭 Always seeking the path of learning new things and gaining skills realted to _Science, Technology, and Art!_

-- 🌱 I’m currently **Pursing My Master of Science @UNCC, Charlotte, USA**
+- 🌱 I’m a **Master of Science in Computer Science Graduate @UNCC, Charlotte, USA**

 - 📫 You can Reach me at **hiitsmegoutham@gmail.com**.

-- ⭐ I'm skilled at Python, JavaScript, MERN Stack, Basic DevOps and Graphic Designing.
+- ⭐ I'm skilled in Python, JavaScript, MERN Stack, AWS and Basic DevOps, Data Science.

 - 🥅 My Goals: Contribute more to Open Source projects.